-Scenario weights are developed through an appropriate form of stakeholder engagement that enables AEMO to demonstrate that the weightings reflect appropriate collaborative decision-making from across the stakeholder cohort (for example, the use of thea Delphi technique and refined through a consultation process that follows the finalisation of scenarios through the IASR process.).
-This section sets out the process AEMO follows in determining scenario weights, in the example of a Delphi technique, however this example approach may be replaced with another suitable methodology, if AEMO considers it more appropriate.
+Scenario weights are developed through an appropriate form of stakeholder engagement that enables AEMO to demonstrate that the weightings reflect appropriate collaborative decision-making from across the stakeholder cohort (for example, the use of a Delphi technique).
+The following section sets out an example process AEMO could use in determining scenario weights.
+This example approach may be replaced with another suitable methodology, if AEMO considers it more appropriate.